fmoessbauer/drace/HowTo/README.md

 ### 2. Build the ShoppingRush example application

 In this demo, we analyze the provided `ShoppingRush` sample application.
-The application can easily be build by cloning the DRace repository from Github and pointing CMake to this `HowTo` folder:
+The application can easily be built by cloning the DRace repository from Github and pointing CMake to this `HowTo` folder:

 ```sh
 # assume we are in the HowTo folder